outsmartly/outsmartly/documentation/getting-started.md

-## Part B Setting up Next.js and Outsmartly Config File
+## Part B: Setting up Next.js and Outsmartly Config File

-1. cd into your Next.js app and create a Next.js config file
+1. Create a Next.js config file in the root of your directory.

 	`touch next.config.js`